Reviews You Can Rely On

 Closure

 This test was broken into two parts—one objective and one subjective.
 The first, which was the bulk of the score in this category, was the “leakproof test.”
 That is, how much the water bottle leaked when left on its side with the lid closed.
 We filled each water bottle, added a few drops of blue food coloring, closed the lid tight, and left it tipped over on a clean white sheet of paper for a night and a day.
 With some, it was apparent that they failed after the night was through.
-Others leaked after the room in which they were sitting heated up for the day, building up pressure in the bottle.
+Others leaked after the room they were sitting heated up for the day, building up pressure in the bottle.
 There were also observations in the field.
 For example, one particular bottle passed the controlled test with flying colors but then leaked its contents into our bag and ruined two headlamps.

 water bottle - for the leakproof test, water bottles were filled with blue-dyed...